 Using the wrong tools

 Microsoft Word was designed with one purpose in mind: to make paper.
 Think about it.
-It’s essential elements arose in the early 80’s.
-There’s print-centric buttons like left and right align front and center, but new-fangled internet things like hyperlinks or rich media are buried deep inside these labyrinthian sub-menus.
+Its essential elements arose in the early 80’s.
+There are print-centric buttons like left and right align front and center, but new-fangled internet things like hyperlinks or rich media are buried deep inside these labyrinthian sub-menus.
 Sure, it’s industry standard, but it’s an industry-standard workflow that arose before the age of the web (and hasn’t really changed since).

 Merely a snapshot